BabyYod4/lypp/README.md

 Now you can encapsulate a block of code from language A and use it nativly, but still be ensured that a block of code of langauge B can access or use the code from A in some manner.

+This will be a project i will do in my free time (mostly in the weekends) next some other project of my company, so i dont expect the development to be that fast.
+Another thing to consider is that I will probally change allot of code to be more optimized in the future as i will progress in my studies from Bachlor to Masters to PhD, so i will have better knowledge in Computer Science and Engineering.

 ## So what is this about?
 The example code you have read shows you how 'block oriented' programming can be used to make multiple programming languages compatible with each other.